sigasi/sigasi_insights/content/manual/editor.md

 features which are specifically useful for SystemVerilog editing.
 These are described in this chapter.

-## Initial preprocessor definitions for SystemVerilog projects
+## Include paths and initial preprocessor definitions

-Since [Sigasi Studio 3.6](/releasenotes/sigasi-3.06) you can configure definitions that are set before other files in the project are processed.
+The fastest way to add an include path is to run the Quick Fix on \``include` errors in the editor.
+You can configure the include paths of your SystemVerilog projects in the **(System)Verilog Preprocessor** property page.
 Right click your project and select **Properties > (System)Verilog Preprocessor**.

-{{< figure src="/img/releasenotes/3.6/preprocessor_properties.png" >}}
+Here you can `Add` and `Remove` include paths using the buttons on the right.
+You can also move the order of the include paths using the `Up` and `Down` buttons.
+The `Import...` and `Export...` buttons can be used to transfer a `;`-separated list of include paths from and to the clipboard.

-The code in the **Initial preprocessor definitions** field is preprocessed before all other SystemVerilog code in your project.
+In the **Initial preprocessor definitions** field, you can configure definitions that are set before other files in the project are processed.
 This allows you to, for example, set global defines without an explicit `include` statement.

+{{< figure src="/img/manual/preprocessor-property-page.png" >}}

+When you hover over a SystemVerilog preprocessor directive (e.g. `include ...`), Sigasi Studio presents you the preprocessed text.
+This hover also shows you, at the bottom, a convenient link to open the [Preprocessor View](/manual/views#preprocessor-view).

+**Ctrl+Click** on *\`defines* (or **F3**) will lead you to the corresponding declaration.
+Autocomplete will also offer you a list of all visible *\`defines*.

+In the [Preprocessor View](/manual/views#preprocessor-view), you can preview the expanded version of your preprocessed SystemVerilog source files.

+{{< figure src="/img/manual/preprocessor-hover.png" link="/img/manual/preprocessor-hover.png" width="400" >}}

 ## Verilog version